Plane geometry of $q$-rationals and Springborn Operations: Classical Springborn operations

 A simple computation gives the following: \begin{proposition} The Farey sum $\tfrac{a}{b}\oplus_F\tfrac{c}{d}$ divides the segment $[\tfrac{a}{b},\tfrac{c}{d}]$ into two parts of ratio ${d}:{b}$, while the Springborn sum $\tfrac{a}{b}\oplus_S\tfrac{c}{d}$ divides it into parts of ratio ${d^2}:{b^2}$.
 In particular, the four points $\left(\tfrac{a}{b},\tfrac{c}{d},\tfrac{a}{b}\oplus_S \tfrac{c}{d}, \tfrac{a}{b}\ominus_S \tfrac{c}{d}\right)$ are harmonic, i.e. their cross ratio is $-1$. \end{proposition}

-Other geometric interpretations relies on the following explicit formula for the inner and outer homothety points of two circles: \begin{proposition} For two circles $C_1$ and $C_2$, with centers $M_1$ and $M_2$ and radii $r_1$ and $r_2$ respectively, we have:
+Other geometric interpretations rely on the following explicit formula for the inner and outer homothety points of two circles: \begin{proposition} For two circles $C_1$ and $C_2$, with centers $M_1$ and $M_2$ and radii $r_1$ and $r_2$ respectively, we have:

 \end{proposition}

 We can recover the Springborn operations using Ford circles.
 The \emph{Ford circle} $F_{a/b}$ associated to a rational number $\frac{a}{b}$ is the circle with center $\left(\frac{a}{b},\frac{1}{2b^2}\right)$ and radius $\frac{1}{2b^2}$.